GlobalFishingWatch/pelagos-client/docs/schema.md

     }

 ## Animaton configuration

+Animations represents layers of data overlaid on the basemap.
+Each animation visualizes some source data.
+There is no hard-coded schema for source data.
+Instead, the animation configuration dynamically maps source data to the values needed by the visualization.
+The user may also dynamically change this mapping using sliders or buttons in the editing UI or a custom UI.

 Each animation definition contains a title, a type and a set of arguments.
 The arguments contain at least a source definition, with a source type and loader arguments.